Linuxfabrik/monitoring-plugins/check-plugins/moodle-version/README.md

 ## Overview

-Checks whether the installed Moodle version is end-of-life (EOL) by comparing the local version against the endoflife.date API.
-Optionally alerts on available major, minor, or patch releases (each independently configurable).
+Checks the installed Moodle version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

 **Important Notes:**

-* Requires local file system access to the Moodle installation directory
+* The check must run locally on the Moodle server because it reads the version from the installation directory.

 **Data Collection:**

-* Reads the installed Moodle version from `version.php` in the local Moodle installation directory (default: `/var/www/html/moodle`)
+* Reads the installed Moodle version from `version.php` in the installation directory (default: `/var/www/html/moodle`, configurable via `--path`)
-* Queries the endoflife.date API for the latest EOL and release information
+* Compares against the [endoflife.date API](https://endoflife.date/api/moodle.json) to determine EOL status and available updates
-* Caches API responses in a local SQLite database to reduce network calls
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet